ge-high-assurance/RACK/RACK-Ontology/Orienteering.md

     TestResultAnalysis is an ACTIVITY.
     TestResultAnalysis has wasAssociatedWith JoeTest has goal Memo.

-    Memo is an TEST_ANNOTATION has wasGeneratedBy TestResultAnalysis.
+    Memo is a TEST_ANNOTATION has wasGeneratedBy TestResultAnalysis.
     Memo has annotatedResult TRES2.
-    IgnoredFailureOOB is a ENTITY has wasGeneratedBy TestResultAnalysis.
-    Memo has testAnnotation IgnoredFailureOOB.
+    Memo has annotatedValue IgnoredFailureOOB.

 ## Scenario 2